platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 ## Access your organization billing information

-To access billing information related to your organization in the [Console](/administration/web/_index.md):
+To access your organization billing information in the [Console](/administration/web/_index.md):

 1. Navigate to your organization.
 2. Open the user menu (your name or profile picture).